johnnovak/RML-Amiga/docs/docs/manual/customising-your-setup.md

 - The lower part of the window :material-numeric-2-circle:{: .circ-num} shows the description of the setting currently under the mouse cursor.
-Make sure to read the these descriptions carefully before you change anything.
+Make sure to read these descriptions carefully before you change anything.

-- You'll need to create a "plan" for your configuration changes, then you can apply this "change plan" to one of more configs.
-By default, every setting is grayed-out (like this one :material-numeric-3-circle:{: .circ-num}).
+- You'll need to create a "plan" for your configuration changes, then you can apply this "change plan" to one or more configs.
+By default, every setting is greyed-out (like this one :material-numeric-3-circle:{: .circ-num}).
-  Grayed-out settings will not be modified when you apply the "change plan".
+  Greyed-out settings will not be modified when you apply the "change plan".
-  If you want to modify a setting, you'll need to enable if first by clicking on its name which will highlight it :material-numeric-4-circle:{: .circ-num}, then you can change its value.
-If you've changed your mind and don't want to modify that setting, click on it again to make it grayed-out (disabled).
+  If you want to modify a setting, you'll need to enable it first by clicking on its name which will highlight it :material-numeric-4-circle:{: .circ-num}, then you can change its value.
+If you've changed your mind and don't want to modify that setting, click on it again to make it greyed-out (disabled).

 - You can specify whether you want to apply the config changes to **All**